 As for the rest; go to the ones that you will enjoy, be with people you like being with.
 If you don’t Have to be there and don’t look forward to it, send your regrets.

 This may be a challenging year in which it truly is necessary to send regrets in order to stay healthy for next year.
+These tips to de-stress may just become your new normal.

 Here’s a little bonus tip – don’t say “maybe” if you aren’t sure you’ll be going…maybe means you still have to revisit the situation and give your true answer.
 You can say “Sorry, I don’t think that will work for me.
 Is it okay to let you know if something changes?”
 This is a way of not feeling guilty for just saying NO, and seriously how can someone argue with “it won’t work for me”.
 Extra bonus – you don’t have to give an explanation or an excuse.
 Keep it simple.